 In order to involve the public in the planning process for Dorset, the Planning Commission conducted a number of meetings to elicit input about the future of the Town.
 The Planning Commission also solicited direct input from Town boards and commissions, and municipal employees.
 Public and private town and region wide interest groups were invited to provide information and address drafts of the Plan.
-Information was also derived from public meeting minutes, and meetings held for special purposes, such as the Route 7 Dorset-Wallingford Study.
+Information was also derived from public meeting minutes, and meetings held for special purposes.

 Dorset is in Bennington County, and is a part of the planning area of the Bennington County Regional Commission (BCRC).
-The BCRC has had a Regional Plan since 1970, which was last updated in 2002.
+The BCRC has had a Regional Plan since 1970, which was last updated in 2009.
 The Town has reviewed the data presented in the Regional Plan, and has worked with the Regional Commission to develop a Plan which is compatible.